- Enrollment Steps

 - Voter Registration Info

-Enrollment for High Schoolers
+Enrollment Info for High Schoolers

 High school is the perfect time to explore your options at Eastern Florida State College, whether it’s planning for future enrollment once high school is done or getting a head start by taking college courses now.
 Eastern Florida offers several Accelerated Education Programs designed for currently enrolled high school students.

 Dual Enrollment is the most common, allowing qualified public, private and home education students in the 10th, 11th, and 12th grades to enroll in selected college and vocational credit courses offered by EFSC.
 With Dual Enrollment, the postsecondary credits that are earned count toward both a college degree or certificate and a high school diploma.
+High school seniors can even take their senior year courses to earn their H.S. diploma at EFSC through our Early Admission Program, which still allows them to take part in sports and clubs at their high school and get a jump start on college credits.

 Click here to explore Dual Enrollment options, including Early Admission for qualified high school seniors, and the requirements, plus how to apply.

-After you complete High School:
+To attend after you complete High School:

 - Download and complete the Florida Residency Declaration for Tuition Purposes and submit with your residency documents to your primary campus.